-In addition, exporting Canadian LNG is likely the best and biggest thing we can do to lower global emissions.
-An analysis from the National Bank of Canada found that exporting Canadian LNG to offset India's expected growth in coal consumption could make a bigger impact on lowering global emissions than shutting down Canada's economy entirely.
-[13]
+An analysis from the National Bank of Canada found that exporting Canadian LNG to offset India's expected growth in coal consumption could make a bigger impact on lowering global emissions than shutting down Canada's entire economy.
+[11]

-These projects must happen and they must be championed at the highest levels, politically and by the business community.
+LNG in Canada must happen, and it must be championed at the highest levels, politically and by the business community.

 The LNG opportunity for Canada is here and now.
 We can build an entirely new export industry for liquefied natural gas, bringing high value, high paying jobs and billions of dollars in investment to Canada while lowering global emissions and helping our trading partners secure their energy needs.
 If we choose not to, other countries will.
 And we don't have much time.

-"I want to point out that the competition for capital extends to investments in decarbonization.
-Companies will invest their decarbonization dollars where they get the best return."
+"I want to point out that the competition for capital extends to investments in decarbonization."

+Companies will invest their decarbonization dollars where they get the best return.
 This is another area where Canada has a great opportunity but is at risk of losing its leadership position.